amosein/Qurea_Courses/README.md

-I Use This For Uploadingf My Answers TO The Excersise In Quera.org In Different Courses.
+I Use This For Uploading My Answers To The Excersise In Quera.org In Different Courses.